apppresser/AppPresser/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Include phonegap files for 3.7.0
+* Add 3.7.0 option to admin settings
+* Remove logging from multisite
+* Improve the logic around creating the log file
+* Add an admin nag for log file which each admin can dismiss
+* Fix log file URL
+* Verify backbutton event before calling maybeGoBack
+* Fix typos in readme files

 = 1.3.3 =
 * Add noGoBackFlag feature to allow any app to stop the mayGoBack function (appbuddy 0.9.9 initially)
 * Fix Android back button when 'disable dynamic page loading' is enabled